lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 (Default: false) Replace all embedded emotes, badges, and cheermotes in the file.
 All embedded images will be overwritten!

 **b/\-\beginning**
-(Default: 0) New time in seconds for chat beginning.
-Comments may be added but not removed.
-0 = none.
+(Default: -1) New time in seconds for chat beginning.
+Comments may be added but not removed. -1 = No crop.

 **-e/-\-ending**
-(Default: 0) New time in seconds for chat beginning.
-Comments may be added but not removed.
-0 = none.
+(Default: -1) New time in seconds for chat beginning.
+Comments may be added but not removed. -1 = No crop.

 **-\-bttv**
 (Default: true) Enable embedding BTTV emotes.